taticode/tatiana-garcia-frontend/README.md

 - Angular v.15.
 - Version control with Git
-- Package installation width Node
+- Package installation with Node
 - Data typing with Typescript
 - Style sheets with Sass
 - BEM methodology